freeradical13/freeradical13.github.io/index.md

 [Blood][] is a liquid that includes blood plasma, glucose, proteins, clotting cators, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
 [Blood plasma][] includes blood cells.
 [Blood serum][] is everything in blood except for blood cells and clotting factors.

-### Blood Cells
+#### Blood Cells

-Blood cells may be red blood cells, white blood cells or platelets.
+Blood cells are creted in the bone marrow and may be red blood cells, white blood cells or platelets.

 [Red Blood Cells][] (or erythrocytes, or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.

+[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.

 [White Blood Cells][] (or leukocytes, or WBCs) have a nucleus and are the cells of the immune system.

-[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.

-### Blood Vessels
+#### Blood Vessels

 [Blood vessels][] are either arteries, capillaries, or veins.
 The inner walls of blood vessels are lined with [Endothelial Cells][].